Ajeya02/Biometric/README.md

  Split the data ino train, val and test folders use restucture.ipynb that restructures the data such that train (& val, test) has only images without subfolders

- ## To run the data & infer
+ ## To run the Models
- Change the paths to your data folders and run
+ Change the paths in the .ipynb files to point to your data folders and run.
+The uses the saved weights and run the inferncing files.